-The OCC approves the Bank's plan upon commencing business to exercise fiduciary powers pursuant to 12 USC 92a and 12 CFR 5.26.
-This approval constitutes a permit to exercise the fiduciary powers requested in your application under 12 USC 92a and 12 CFR 5.26(e)(4).
+The OCC approves the proposed Bank's plan upon commencing business to exercise fiduciary powers pursuant to 12 USC 92a and 12 CFR 5.26.
+This approval constitutes a permit to exercise the fiduciary powers requested in your Application under 12 USC 92a and 12 CFR 5.26(e)(4).

-Specifically, the Bank will provide collateral trustee services for the benefit of USDC holders in a fiduciary capacity and provide digital asset custody services for its affiliates in a fiduciary capacity.
+Specifically, the Bank will provide collateral trustee services in a fiduciary capacity and provide cryptocurrency custody in a fiduciary capacity.
 The Bank's collateral trustee activity is permitted under 12 USC 92a and 12 CFR 9's explicit authorization for trustee activities.
-The Bank's proposed fiduciary custody activity is permitted under the bootstrap provision of 12 USC 92a and the New York state law, and its provision of custody services will be subject to fiduciary duties and standards of behavior.
+The Bank's proposed fiduciary custody activity is permitted under the bootstrap provision of 12 USC 92a and New York state law, and its provision of custody services will be subject to fiduciary duties and standards of behavior.